kawaCat/MidSide-Vst3/readme.md

-# Mid Side Converter Vst 3 Plugin
+# Mid Side Vst3 Plugin

 this plugins  used juce Library.